JXing-Lab/nanopore-sv-evaluation/README.md

 This is the code repository for the paper "Evaluating nanopore sequencing data processing pipelines for structure variation identification".

-- download.sh: code for downloading the online data
+- scripts/download.sh: code for downloading the online data

-- simulation.sh: code for genreating simulation datasets
+- scripts/simulation.sh: code for genreating simulation datasets

-- workflow.sh: code for running the aligners and SV callers
+- scripts/workflow.sh: code for running the aligners and SV callers

-- integration.sh: code for consensus call set generation
+- scripts/integration.sh: code for consensus call set generation

-- comparison.md: code for make call set and true set comparisons
+- scripts/comparison.md: code for make call set and true set comparisons

-- coverage.sh: code for subsetting the reads and coverages analysis
+- scripts/coverage.sh: code for subsetting the reads and coverages analysis

+- scripts/ML/random_forest.py: code for the random forest classifier training, predicting, and evaluating

+- scripts/ML/gen_label.sh: code for generating labels for the random forest classifier